-- LO9.
-Evaluate the viability of a new project and its alignment to the strategic capability of the commissioning organization; - LO10.
-Critically apply general project management skills to assess, direct, manage and deliver a project; - LO11.
-Demonstrate creativity and innovative thinking in the assessing, managing, delegating, monitoring and controlling activities associated with project, risk, quality and change management; - LO12.
-Critically evaluate their own work and the work of others in relation to project management reports and records; - LO13.
-Demonstrate a profound competence in undertaking, successfully completing and evaluating a significant project.
+- KNU3 Critically assess the continual viability of the project management bodies of knowledge as defined by the main professional bodies.
+LO3.
+(KU) - KNU4 Demonstrate a critical awareness of current project, programme and portfolio issues and developments.
+LO4.
+(KU) - KTS1 Evaluate the viability of a new project and its alignment to the strategic capability of the commissioning organization.
+LO9.
+(KTS) - KTS2 Critically apply general project management skills to assess, direct, manage and deliver a project.
+LO10.
+(KTS) - KTS3 Demonstrate creativity and innovative thinking in the assessing, managing, delegating, monitoring and controlling activities associated with project, risk, quality and change management.
+LO11.
+(KTS) - KTS4 Critically evaluate their own work and the work of others in relation to project management reports and records.
+LO12.
+(KTS) - KTS5 Demonstrate a profound competence in undertaking, successfully completing and evaluating a significant project.
+LO13.
+(KTS) - SS1 Plan, delegate, monitor and control a project.
+LO5.
+(SS) - SS2 Align a project to a programme and strategic objectives.
+LO6.
+(SS) - SS3 Demonstrate project teamwork and leadership skills.
+LO7.
+(SS) - SS4 Understand project finance and value contribution.
+LO8.
+(SS)